reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

 		return dynamoDB;
 	}
 ```
 We inject the URL of LocalStack using the variable - awsLocalEndpoint.
 The value is set only when we run our application using the local profile, else it has the default value null.
-In the method named getDdbClient the value is set with the endpointOverride method in the DynamoDbClientBuilder class only if the variable awsLocalEndpoint has a value which is the case when using the local profile.
+In the method named getDdbClient, the value is set with the endpointOverride method in the DynamoDbClientBuilder class only if the variable awsLocalEndpoint has a value which is the case when using the local profile.

 I created the AWS resources - S3 Bucket and DynamoDB table using a [cloudformation template](https://github.com/pratikdas/localstack/blob/master/cloudformation/sample.yaml).
 I prefer this approach instead of creating the resources individually from the console.
 It allows me to create and clean up all the resources with a single command at the end of the exercise following IAC principles.
 // TODO cloudformation yaml link